eigenform/nil/doc/DESIGN.md

 recompiles and executes them natively on the host.

 ## Runtime
-A `nil::runtime::RuntimeContext` enshrines the conventions used during runtime for calling into recompiled code, and the interfaces used by recompiled code for interacting with aspects of the guest machine's state.
+A `nil::runtime::RuntimeContext` enshrines the conventions used for calling into our recompiled code, and the interfaces used by recompiled code for interacting with aspects of the guest machine's state.

 ### Runtime Interface
 A `RuntimeContext` is initialized with a set of raw pointers which act as